Control ©: defending free online communication through litigation

 Thus, control © will use strategic litigation to fight for an implementation of the DSM Directive that is in

 conformity with European and German fundamental rights.
 Strategic litigation has proven an invaluable tool to combat fundamental rights violations in the digital era.
 Since 2016, GFF has gone to court to defend civil rights in the face of mass-surveillance, excessive secret service powers or opaque state authorities.
-Control © will make use of this strategic tool in yet another area of law, profiting from GFF’s and Julia Reda’s combined expertise.
+Control © will make use of this strategic tool in yet another area of law, profiting from GFF’s and Felix Reda’s combined expertise.

 Beyond upload filters: cultural heritage and freedom of science